Fort Rosalie

-Fort Rosalie was built by the French in 1716 within the territory of the Natchez Native Americans as part of the French colonial empire in the present-day city of Natchez, Mississippi.
+Fort Rosalie was built by the French in 1716 within the ancestral homeland of the Natchez people, one of the native peoples of the Americas, as part of France's colonial expansion in North America.
+The fort site is in the present-day city of Natchez, Mississippi, in the United States.

 Early history

-As part of the peace terms that ended the First Natchez War in 1716, Jean-Baptiste Le Moyne de Bienville required the Natchez to build a fort by providing materials and labor.
-Sited close to the main Natchez settlement of Grand Village, Fort Rosalie served as the primary French stronghold and trading post among the Natchez.
+As part of the peace terms that ended the First Natchez War in 1716, Jean-Baptiste Le Moyne de Bienville compelled the Natchez to provide labor and materials for the fort's construction.
+Sited close to the main Natchez settlement of Grand Village, Fort Rosalie served as the principal French military and trading post in Natchez territory.

-French settlements and tobacco plantations were established in Natchez territory, with the fort serving as the local seat of colonial government.
-Growing tension between the French and the Natchez erupted into violence several times during the 1720s, culminating in a massive Natchez attack on November 29, 1729.
-They destroyed the entire French settlement, killing nearly all the men and taking hundreds of women and children captive.
+French colonists established settlements and tobacco plantations in Natchez territory, with the fort serving as the local seat of colonial government.
+Escalating tensions driven by French colonial expansion and Natchez resistance erupted into violence several times during the 1720s, culminating in a coordinated Natchez revolt on November 29, 1729.
+Natchez fighters destroyed much of the French settlement, killing nearly all the men and capturing hundreds of women and children.
 The Natchez seized and occupied Fort Rosalie.

-Retaliation by the French and allied Choctaw forces in early 1730 forced the Natchez to evacuate, leaving the fort in ruins.
-Through 1731, the French, with their more numerous Indian allies, continued to war with the Natchez until 1731, killing, capturing or dispersing most of the Natchez until they ceased to exist as a tribe.
-The French sold many of the surviving Natchez into slavery, many destined for French plantations in the Caribbean.
-Some escaped and found refuge among the Chickasaw, Creek, and Cherokee of the region.
+French and allied Choctaw military reprisals in early 1730 forced the Natchez to abandon the fort, which was in ruins.
+Through 1731, the French, with their more numerous Indian allies, continued military campaigns against the Natchez through 1731, killing, capturing, or dispersing most of the Natchez, resulting in the end of the Natchez people as a unified political nation.
+The French enslaved and deported many surviving Natchez people, many of whom were sent to French plantations in the Caribbean.
+Some survivors escaped and found refuge among the Chickasaw, Creek, and Cherokee of the region.
 The French rebuilt Fort Rosalie in the early 1730s.

 Fort Panmure

-Following the Treaty of Paris in 1763 after the British won the Seven Years' War, the French ceded the fort and part of present-day Louisiana to British control (with New Orleans and the land west of the Mississippi River going to Spain).
+Following the Treaty of Paris in 1763 after the British won the Seven Years' War, France ceded the fort and part of present-day Louisiana to British control (with New Orleans and the land west of the Mississippi River going to Spain).
 The British renamed the fort Fort Panmure.
 The British fort was named after William Maule who was the Earl of Panmure.

 Capture of Fort Panmure

 The British controlled the fort for 16 years—from that cession (1763) until the Spanish campaign under Galvez in 1779.
 After Bernardo de Galvez conquered Baton Rouge (1779), Fort Panmure capitulated without further Spanish action.
-Spanish military intervention was only required in 1781 to put down a rebellion by local settlers loyal to Britain.
-Galvez was the Governor of Spanish Luisiana and Commander of the troops of the Catholic Majesty.
+Spanish military intervention was only required in 1781 to suppress a rebellion by local British-aligned settlers.
+Galvez was the Governor of Spanish Luisiana and commander of Spanish colonial forces.
 During the American Revolutionary War, Spain declared war against Great Britain and held control of the fort from 1779 to 1798.
-After 1798, the United States took over, establishing the Mississippi Territory with Natchez as its first territorial capital.
+After 1798, the United States assumed control of the territory, establishing the Mississippi Territory with Natchez as its first territorial capital.